jhyun0919/Project_EE394V_SPR2020/README.md

-# Optimal Power Flow Project - EE 394V SPR2020
+# Optimal Power Flow Project - EE 394V SPR 2020

 This is a repository managing a report and codes that implements the contents covered in [[1]](https://ieeexplore.ieee.org/document/8810819).
 If possible, further studies will be covered.